 Students then select four electives from the following list:

-Students round out their MSMI with two free electives, which may include courses outside of business and a maximum of three credits of internship.
+Students round out their MSMI with two free electives, which may include courses outside of the Foisie Business School, and a maximum of three credits of internship.

 Project Based Learning